KaninchenSpeed/nodejs-youtube-downloader/README.md

 http
 child_process

+you need:
-you need to have ffmpeg installed and set up
+to have ffmpeg installed and set up a http server on port 80 to host the htmls a http server on port 81 hosting the src folder including all files in it